-Memory Maker (MM) is a pre-paid service provided by Disney for all Disney hotel and non-Disney hotel guests to buy in advance of their WDW vacation.
-While the package was designed to be purchased in advance, you can buy it after your trip, but you save money by purchasing MM 3 days in advance of your check-in date.
-Also, it is still best to buy in advance to ensure you get all of your pictures and videos without issues, but buying after the trip can be done by calling 407-560-4300.
+Memory Maker (MM) is a pre-paid service provided by Disney for all Disney hotel and non-Disney hotel guests to buy in advance of their Walt Disney World vacation.
+While the package was designed to be purchased in advance, you can buy it after your trip.
+You save money by purchasing MM 3 days in advance of your check-in date.
+Also, it is still best to buy in advance to ensure you get all of your pictures and videos without issues.
+Buying after the trip can be done by calling 407-560-4300.
 This is also the same number you call if you have any problems with MM/PP (PhotoPass) or missing pictures/videos.

 Some people often ask what the differences are between Memory Maker (MM) and PhotoPass (PP).
 MM and PP are two different products.

-PP is on Annual Passes.
+PP can be purchased to ad onto Annual Passes.
 It works almost the same as MM, but they have access to the pictures and videos longer than people who have MM.
 It is also called PP for non-Annual Passholders who do not buy MM.
-Everyone can see the pictures and videos on their MDE, but people who are not AP holders or do not buy MM only have the option to buy pictures individually.
+Everyone can see the pictures and videos on their My Disney Experience (MDE).
+People who are not AP holders or do not buy MM only have the option to buy pictures individually.
 Here are more details:

 The MM follows everyone on the reservation and is available for everyone on the reservation to see and download for free through My Disney Experience.
 The MM photos are available to download for 45 days from the first day of use.
 You save money by buying the MM 3 days in advance of check-in date.